World Internet Conference: 2019

 The 6th edition of the World Internet Conference was held on October 20–21, 2019, with the theme of "Joining Hands in Constructing a Community of Shared Future in Cyberspace".

-World Internet Conference - Forum on Internet Development
+2020

 The 7th World Internet Conference was not conducted in 2020 due to the repercussions of the COVID-19 pandemic and was substituted by the World Internet Conference-Internet Development Forum, scheduled to take place in Wuzhen, Zhejiang Province, from November 23 to 24.